0xNineteen/blog.md/README.md

 # blog.md

-- [Sig Progress Update on AccountsDB, RPC, Gossip](https://blog.syndica.io/sig-engineering-part-2-accountsdb-more/): a lot of Zig content including fast hashmap implementations, preallocating memory, and more (the accounts-db section was me).
+- [Sig: Progress Update on AccountsDB, RPC, Gossip](https://blog.syndica.io/sig-engineering-part-2-accountsdb-more/): a lot of Zig content including fast hashmap implementations, preallocating memory, and more (the accounts-db section was me).

-- [How Solana's Gossip Protocol Works](https://blog.syndica.io/sig-engineering-1-gossip-protocol/): technical explainer on Solana's gossip protocol and how its implemented.
+- [Sig: How Solana's Gossip Protocol Works](https://blog.syndica.io/sig-engineering-1-gossip-protocol/): technical explainer on Solana's gossip protocol and how its implemented.

 - [Sig: Solana's 3rd Validator](https://blog.syndica.io/introducing-sig-by-syndica-an-rps-focused-solana-validator-client-written-in-zig/): were building a Solana node in Zig from scratch! also includes why and how were gonna build it.